testreet/rnmrfit/README.md

 plot(fit)
 ```

-The current default is to assume Lorenz peak shape, include phase correction, and fit a 3rd order baseline spline with 3 equidistant knots.
+The current default is to assume Lorentz peak shape, include phase correction, and fit a 3rd order baseline spline with 3 equidistant knots.
 These options are likely to work in a lot of the usual cases (although 3 knots may not be enough when considering a large range with a heavily fluctuating baseline).
 The package includes another version of the `nmr.chol` data called `nmr.chol.bad` where a rolling baseline has been added along with a 15 degree phase error (0th and 1st order).
 As can be seen in the code below, the default options have no problem with these errors.

 ```
 #!R